thudfactor/elfinjohn/content/blog/2001/little-synth/index.md

 Anyway, it’s a clever little box and less than $50, so if that sounds like something you’d be interested in it’s certainly no risk to give it a whirl.
 If you want to hear a few examples, I [posted them on SoundCloud](https://soundcloud.com/elfin-john/sets/this-is-a-bad-idea).

-Lucier’s work is under copyright so instead you get to hear LBJ order pants.
+Lucier’s work is under copyright so instead you get to hear <abbr title="Lyndon Johnson">LBJ</abbr> order pants.

 <iframe width="100%" height="300" scrolling="no" frameborder="no" allow="autoplay" src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/playlists/955330000&color=%23ff5500&auto_play=false&hide_related=false&show_comments=true&show_user=true&show_reposts=false&show_teaser=true&visual=true"></iframe>